julelang/manual/src/std/io.md

 `fn Bytes(self): []byte`\
 Returns bytes of recent scan.
 Returned slice is mutable copy of buffer.
+The next `Scan` call will write into same internal allocation.

 `fn Text(self): str`\
 Returns text from bytes of recent scan.